d3corator/filekeepers-book-scrapper/README.md

 # Book Scraper

-A scalable and fault-tolerant web crawling solution for https://books.toscrape.com.
+A scalable and fault-tolerant web crawling solution with automated change detection and scheduling for https://books.toscrape.com.

 ## Features